cyberpabs/masters-ml-cybersecurity-upc/curriculum/quarter-1/Neural_Networks/More NNs/NN for classification.md

 Binary classification is a choice **between two labels**.
 The output layer typically consists of a single neuron that outputs a value between **0 and 1**, representing the **probability** of the input belonging to one of the two classes.

 ### Multi-class classification

-Is a choice between **three or more categories**.
+An instance belongs to **exactly one** class out of three or more possible categories.
 Generally, the **output layer** contains **one neuron per class**.
 Ideally, the sum of the values of the output neurons **sums to 1**, to be interpreted as probabilities.
 #### Types of multi-class classification

 In multi-class classification, the way the model handles the prediction for multiple categories is critical.
 The two main approaches for structuring the output layer are **One-vs-All** and **One-vs-One**.
 ##### One-vs-All (OvA)
 Is a method that breaks down a classification problem with $N$ possible solutions into **$N$ separate binary classifiers**.